-And so we see a stream of books and articles claiming that plentiful food is bad,4 and cars are bad,5 and television is bad6, and computers are bad,7 and air conditioning is bad.
+and cars are bad,5 and television is bad,6 and computers are bad,7 and air conditioning is bad.
 My belief is that these claims are generally unsound, and that if they go unanswered, a system that has been enormously successful will be undermined, leading to shorter, and less happy and less free lives.

 The intellectual critics of capitalism's triumphs have often been more numerous and more vocal than the defenders, nowhere more so than in the case of air conditioning.
 In the last 15 years at least three books have been published that are mainly critical of air conditioning (Cooper 1998; Ackermann 2002; Cox 2010).
-After some sustained search, I have found no books whose main purpose is to describe the benefits of air conditioning.
-I have not even uncovered an article-length general summary of the benefits of air conditioning.8
+After some sustained search, I have found no books whose main purpose is to describe the benefits of air conditioning.8 I have not even uncovered any substantial article-length general summary of the benefits of air conditioning.9